Chariot (film)

 Chariot is a 2022 American science fiction comedy film written and directed by Adam Sigal.
 The film stars John Malkovich, Thomas Mann, Rosa Salazar, Shane West, Scout Taylor Compton and Vernon Davis.

 The film was released to theatres and video on demand on April 15, 2022 by Saban Films.
+It received negative reviews from critics.

+Plot

+Harrison Hardy (Thomas Mann) is plagued by a recurring dream that he has experienced nearly 5,000 times.
+Seeking help, he consults the enigmatic Dr. Karn (John Malkovich), who specializes in reincarnation therapy.
+During his treatment, Harrison encounters Maria (Rosa Salazar), a woman from his past life, which disrupts the fragile balance of his current existence.
+As strange occurrences unfold in a peculiar building filled with eccentric residents, Harrison must navigate the complexities of his past and the implications of their reunion, leading to a surreal exploration of identity and fate.